ragnarpa/k8s-vagrant-vb-wsl2/README.md

 ## Create Kubernetes cluster

+- Update `VAGRANT_SSH_HOST` in `.wsl-env` with primary IP of your host
-- Open WSL shell and configure Vagrant for WSL
+- Open WSL shell (keep shell open for subsequent commands) and configure Vagrant for WSL

   ```sh
   source .wsl-env